Faculty

 Van Dyck, Velázquez and Sargent are the portrait painters he emulated as he sought to acquire a training.
 Dissatisfied with art education in the UK, Sam came to Florence in 2012 to study with Charles H. Cecil.
 He soon showed exceptional promise as painter and teacher.

 Now based in Florence, Sam is assistant director of the Studio and principal drawing and painting instructor.
-His recent portrait work has been selected for the 2019 Royal Institute of Oil Painters exhibition, The Mall Galleries, London.
+His portrait work has been selected for the Royal Institute of Oil Painters, The Mall Galleries, London.

 Born in Portsmouth in 1988, George William Clark began studying with Charles H. Cecil in 2009.